Hedreon/PasswordGenerator-Legacy/README.md

 ## What?

-Password Generator is a simple, small in size, application made in Java with Swing & Maven.
+Password Generator is a simple, small, application made in Java with Swing & Maven.

 ## Differences?